jehugaleahsa/FlatFiles/README.md

     mapper.Property(c => c.Created).ColumnName("created").NullValue("NULL");

 You can implement the `INullHandler` interface if you need to support something more complex.

+## Ignored Fields
+Most of the time, we don't have control over the flat file we're working with.
+This usually leads to columns that our code just doesn't care about.
+Both type mappers and schemas expect columns to be listed in the order they appear in the document.
+For type mappers, this would mean defining properties in your classes that you'd never use (e.g., Ignored1, Ignored2, etc.).
+Another common problem with fixed-length files is that they will separate fields with pipes (`|`), or other characters, even though they are fixed-length.

+Types mappers support the `Ignored` method that will tell FlatFiles to simply ignore the next column in the file.
+Unlike other mapper methods, it does not take a property, since the value is simply thrown away.
+You can optionally call `ColumnName` if you want to provide a column name when writing out schemas.

+When working with the `IFixedLengthTypeMapper`, `Ignored` takes a `Window`.
+This is a great way to skip unused sections within the document.
+You can even set the `FillCharacter` property to insert pipes (`|`), or another character, between fields.

+Under the hood, type mappers is adding an `IgnoredColumn` to the underlying schema. `IgnoredColumn` has a constructor to optionally specify a column name. `IgnoredColumn` affects the way you work with readers and writers.
+The readers will initially retrieve all columns from the document and then throw away any ignored values.
+You'll only see values for the columns that aren't ignored.
+Also, you do not need to provide values to the writers for ignored columns; the schema will automatically take care of writing out blanks for them.
+From a development perspective, it's as if those columns didn't exist in the underlying document.

 ## DataTables
 If you are using `DataTable`s, you can read and write to a `DataTable` using the `ReadFlatFile` and `WriteFlatFile` extension methods.
 Just pass the corresponding reader or writer object.